skhiggins/skhiggins.github.io/_pages/1_research.md

 and
 [Paolina Medina](https://sites.google.com/site/paolinamedinapalma/)).
 [NBER Working Paper 33208](https://www.nber.org/papers/w33208).
-Revise and resubmit, _Journal of Financial Economics_.
+Revised and resubmitted, _Journal of Financial Economics_.
 - <details><summary>Abstract</summary><p>Despite the promise of FinTech lending to expand access to credit to populations without a formal credit history, FinTech lenders primarily lend to applicants with a formal credit history and rely on conventional credit bureau scores as an input to their algorithms.
 Using data from a large FinTech lender in Mexico, we show that alternative data from digital transactions through a delivery app are effective at predicting creditworthiness for borrowers with no credit history.
-We also show that segmenting our machine learning model by gender can improve credit allocation fairness without a substantive effect on the model's predictive performance.</p></details>
+Using account-by-month level data on revenues and costs, a machine learning model predicting profitability generates less profits than a model predicting default.</p></details>
 - Media coverage:
 [MIT Technology Review](https://www.technologyreview.com/s/614721/theres-an-easy-way-to-make-lending-fairer-for-women-trouble-is-its-illegal/);
 [Financial Alliance for Women](https://financialallianceforwomen.org/news-events/gender-differentiated-credit-scoring-a-potential-game-changer-for-women/);